FIWARE/tutorials.NGSI-LD/docs/index.md

 ## Context Brokers

-NGSI-LD (Next Generation Service Interface with Linked Data), is the API exported by FIWARE Context Brokers, and used for the integration of platform components within a _“Powered by FIWARE”_ platform and by applications to update or consume context information.
-The concept of Linked Data based upon JSON-LD payloads is fundamental to effectively passing data between participating organisations.

 The NGSI-LD tutorials can be run using any context broker offering the NGSI-LD API, currently the [FIWARE Catalogue](https://www.fiware.org/catalogue) offers three compliant context brokers: